Addiction Recovery

 Psychiatric Nurse Practitioner

-Acute Stress Disorder (ASD) is a brief, intense anxiety condition occurring within a month of a traumatic event.
-Symptoms include flashbacks, nightmares, and avoidance behaviors.
+Acute Stress Disorder is a short-term anxiety condition that arises within one month of a distressing or traumatic event.
+It may involve flashbacks, nightmares, mood shifts, and avoidance behaviors that interfere with daily functioning.

 Attention-Deficit/Hyperactivity Disorder (ADHD)